knowit-finland-javascript-guild/turborepo/README.md

 npm install

 # OR just
+# NOTE: the following only works in BASH, not e.g. powershell

 cd non-mono/
 for pkg in */; do cd $pkg && npm install && cd ..;done